UofT-EcoSystem/CSCD70/Assignment0-Introduction_to_Docker/README.rst

 *image* that has all the necessary software components installed.
 Think of it as `conda` or `virtualenv` (both are used to create an isolated Python environment), but at a broader scope for almost all common software libraries.
-Compared with the virtual machine solution, Docker has very low performance overhead [1]_, making itself an ideal solution for software development nowadays.
+Compared with virtual machines, Docker has negligible performance overhead [1]_, making itself an ideal solution for software development nowadays.

 .. raw:: html